Commercial Land Mortgage Finance: Purchase, Planning and Development

 If you’re buying at auction or the seller isn’t going to wait, a land bridging facility gives you time to breathe.
 These types of loan facilities typically last between 6 – 18 months.

-Like any Bridging Loan – this loan is only for a short period, so the lender has a clear exit to work toward, which can then raise the LTV.
+Like all Bridging Loans – the loan is only for a short period, so the lender has a clear exit to work toward, which can then raise the LTV.

 Once planning permission has been granted, the most common way to exit the Land Bridging Loan is to either refinance onto a longer-term Land Mortgage, or else jump straight to a Property Development Loan if you wish to undertake the development works yourself.